Common Law: The Foundation of Legal Tradition

 1. Legal Tradition: Common law has profoundly influenced the legal systems of many countries, shaping their legal traditions and frameworks.
 It remains an integral part of the legal landscape in former British colonies and beyond.

-2. Precedent and Continuity: Common law provides legal continuity and predictability by relying on established precedents.
+2. Precedent and Continuity: Common law provides legal continuity and predictability relying on established precedents.
 It ensures that past decisions guide future interpretations and applications of the law.

 Conclusion